roxy-wi/roxy-wi/README.md

 2. View logs of all servers in one place
 3. Disabling / enabling the backend servers without reboot (after reboot, will work as specified in the config), viewing server state data
 4. Browsing Configs
+5. Add sections: listen, frontend, backend from web interface
-5. Editing configs
+6. Editing configs
-6. Rollback to previous versions of the config
+7. Rollback to previous versions of the config
-7. Comparing versions of configs
+8. Comparing versions of configs
+9. Users roles: admin, viewer

 # Install
 For install just dowload archive and untar somewhere: